-Our YEP!
-Team
+Our YEP! and Education Team

 I am the connection from our school programs to the Board.
 Along with Rabbi Sharfman and our wonderful teaching staff, I am always looking for ways to improve our delivery of all things Jewish!